Aryan-Rajesh-Python/Data_Analyze-Data_Preprocessing_and_Visualization-and-Model_Building-and-Model_Evaluation_Prediction/README.md

 # Data Preprocessing and Data Visualization and Machine Learning model building and Model Evaluation Web App

 A Streamlit-based web application for data preprocessing and machine learning tasks.
 The app allows users to upload datasets, preprocess data, and train machine learning models (classification and regression).
-It also includes model evaluation and comparison.
+It also includes model evaluation and comparison and predictions on new data.

 ## Features